Pips Answer for Tuesday, January 20, 2026

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2026-01-20
+NYT Pips easy answer for 2026-01-20

-Answer for 2026-01-20
+Complete answer for 2026-01-20 (Easy)

 When I first opened up the Pips puzzle for today, I started with the Easy one to get my brain moving.
 Ian Livengood set a nice trap with those empty cells, but I focused on the Sum 9 first.
 Knowing I had dominoes like [6,4] and [1,5], I had to be careful where those high numbers landed.